 sudo apt-get install gcc-arm-linux-gnueabi uboot-mkimage

 Getting the Kernel Source Code

-Next, we need to grab the kernel source code.
-Make sure you have git installed and type the following lines:
+Next, we need to download the kernel source code.

 Building the Kernel

 Next you will need to get a default configuration (defconfig) for your architecture.
 We recommend you use the same defconfig Gumstix uses in its Yocto Project builds.
 Currently you can find this at:

 From these files, select the kernel version you are using, then your platform, and finally download the file defconfig.
 (E.g., for DuoVero, you will need the file https://github.com/gumstix/meta-gumstix/blob/dylan/recipes-kernel/linux/linux-gumstix-3.6/duovero/defconfig).

 Rename this file to <platform>_defconfig (i.e., for DuoVero, rename it duovero_defconfig) and move it to the arch/arm/configs subdirectory in your kernel working directory.
 Overwrite anything already there.

 You can now run the configuration.
 Replace <platform>_defconfig with the name of the file you renamed in the last step:

 Then configure the kernel to your needs: